joshuagryphon/plastid/docs/source/tour.rst

 Tour
 ====

-This document contains a brief overview of the :ref:`tour-scripts` and :ref:`object types <tour-data-structures>` included in :data:`plastid`.
-Complete documentation may be found in :doc:`module documentation <generated/plastid>`.
+This document contains a brief overview of :data:`plastid` in the following
+sections:

 .. contents::
    :local:

+Detailed  documentation of classes & functions may be found in the :doc:`module documentation <generated/plastid>`.

 .. _tour-scripts: